Meso-Health/meso-clinic/README.md

 ## Running development apps against a local server

-Apps with the development flavor are set up to hit a local server (`http://localhost:5000`) instead of a remote heroku endpoint (e.g. `https://uhp-sandbox.watsi.org`).
+Apps with the development/spec flavor are set up to hit a local server (`http://localhost:5000` for development and `http://localhost:6000` for spec) instead of a remote heroku endpoint (e.g. `https://uhp-sandbox.watsi.org`).
 However, by default, emulators and devices don't know about their PC's local servers.
 (Going to `localhost:5000` on your emulator or device browser will attempt to access its _own_ server, which doesn't exist.)

 In both cases, first start your local server (see [https://github.com/Watsi/uhp-backend](https://github.com/Watsi/uhp-backend) for more detailed instructions).